AriFordsham/GHCWiki/GitLab-Labels.md

 mechanism to track a variety of information.
 Here we document the conventions we use.

-If you create a new label please do add it to this list, keeping the list inv alphabetical order.
+If you create a new label please do add it to this list, keeping the list in alphabetical order.

 # Miscellaneous